 Cantabile Ensemble

 Cantabile means “in a singing style” or “songlike,” and that is the goal for our instrumentalists in Cantabile Ensemble.
 This ensemble comprises the most outstanding instrumental musicians in Overture.
 While students already possess a high degree of ability, the further advancement of musical skills is paramount to the success of the student and the organization.
 Great emphasis is placed on individual musical responsibility.
 This group of advanced instrumentalists will dive into more difficult musical repertoire together.
 Membership in this group is by audition every year.
 Cantabile Ensemble will perform at semester concerts and have additional opportunities to serve our community by playing at retirement homes, churches, and other possible venues.
-Depending on our enrollment and instrumentation, we hope to participate in Concert Performance Assessment (CPA) hosted by the Middle Tennessee School Band and Orchestra Association (MTSBOA).
+Cantabile will also participate in Solo and Ensemble Performance Assessment, Overture’s Spring Recital, and other music festivals.

-- Current Overture band students do not need to schedule an audition and will receive a recommendation for ensemble placement.
+• Current Overture band students will complete a Spring evaluation which will serve as their ensemble placement.
 This recommendation will be based upon director observations of students readiness made during spring semester rehearsals.

 At Overture, we have group rehearsals one day a week.
 As a result, the bulk of the “work” happens at home during the rest of the week as students practice to reinforce the lessons learned in rehearsals.
 Practice time at home is imperative for growth as a musician.